varunkumarcs22055/Music-App/README.md

 - Offline Playback
 - Support for Jellyfin Instant Mixes
 - Over-the-Air Updates
-  - Powered by [react-native-nitro-ota](https://github.com/riteshshukla04/react-native-nitro-ota), incremental app updates are automatically fetched and applied from our [App Bundles Repository](https://github.com/Jellify-Music/App-Bundles)
+  - Powered by [react-native-nitro-ota](https://github.com/riteshshukla04/react-native-nitro-ota).
+Incremental app updates can be hosted from a separate App Bundles repository; configure that in your deployment setup.
 - Shuffling
 - Switching Music Libraries
 - Google Cast Support